 There are a few factors that lead to corporations opting to carry out reverse auctions during the e-procurement process.
-Reverse auction services create competitive pricing, which provides an immense amount of value when implemented correctly.
+Reverse auction tools create competitive pricing, which provides an immense amount of value when implemented correctly.

 Short-term contracts are perfect for implementing a reverse auction as they do not get any benefits from strategic relationships.
 Suppliers are easily replaceable in these kinds of contracts, with little to no impact on the business.